oceanprotocol-archive/OEPs/8/README.md

 ]
 ```

 Links may be to either a URL or another Asset.
+We expect tribes and/or marketplaces to converge
+on agreements of typical formats for linked data: The Ocean protocol itself does not mandate any
+specific formats as requirements are likely to be domain-specific.

 ## Dataset attributes